 If you’re like many people, legal jargon makes your brain hurt.
 Unless you’re an attorney, talking about contracts, taxes, and employment laws may leave you feeling a bit overwhelmed.
 However, when it comes to putting your relationship with your sitter on paper, things don’t have to be so complicated.
-While its importance cannot be understated, creating a babysitting contract takes a little time.
-So, here’s everything you need to know (in a way you can understand) to make sure you and your sitter are protected under the law.
+While its importance cannot be understated, creating a child care contract takes a little time.
+So, here are some things you need to know (in a way you can understand) to make sure you and your sitter are protected under the law.

 Now that you’re on board with creating a babysitting agreement, the next question is: how do you bring it up to your sitter?

 If you have an existing sitter that you work with, it’s time for a conversation.
 Approach the subject in a positive way.
 Let your sitter know that you want to put an agreement in place for her and your family’s protection.
 You never know when an accident could happen, and being prepared will help tremendously.

 Most of the information you’ll want to include in the babysitter agreement form are things you already have worked out, such as hourly rate, daily schedule, contact information, etc. But have you written out an actual job description?
 Having this on hand resets expectations for your sitter (and will likely help her down the road when she’s looking for other jobs).
 Make your sitter feel comfortable by going over each part of the contract with her and ensuring she understands and agrees with each.
 This is the perfect opportunity to review how things are going and any changes that need to be made.
 For example, are you compensating your sitter fairly?